Support game-shooting activities

 • transport, sort and store game carcasses.

-Your work must conform to all relevant legislation and codes of practice when carrying out this activity.
+Your work must comply with all current legal requirements and codes of practice when carrying out this activity.

 Performance criteria